Although we have left the following information on our website, there are different attendance protocols in place currently.

 Attendance is important and is closely linked to attainment.
 Students who are not in school are not learning and could potentially be allowing their grades to suffer.
 Unless a student is genuinely ill, they should be in school and working hard to achieve their best, no matter what year group they are in.

-The proper place for students to be on a school day is at school.
-If they are not in school then they must have a justifiable reason and parents/carers should:
+If students are not in school then they must have a justifiable reason and parents/carers should:

-• telephone the 01900 873290 by 9.00am and leave a message, giving your child’s full name, tutor group, reason for absence (if this is an illness please state the nature of the illness) and your name
+• Telephone the 01900 873290 ,select the attendance option and leave your child’s full name, tutor group, reason for absence (if this is an illness please state the nature of the illness) and your name – You must telephone the school each day that your child is absent.

 • email this information to email@example.com